syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Rows-and-Columns-Manipulation.md

 {% endhighlight %}
 {% endtabs %}

-N> 1) If a Range is text wrapped, AutoFitColumn method will not be applied on it.
+N> 1) If a Range is text wrapped, the AutoFitColumn method will not be applied on it.
-N> 2) If a Range is merged, Auto-Fit methods will not be applied on it.
+N> 2) If a Range is merged, the Auto-Fit methods will not be applied on it.
 Note that this is the behavior of Excel as well.
-N> 3) Auto fitting is a time consuming process so it might cause performance issues when used excessively.
+N> 3) Auto fitting is a time consuming process so, it might cause performance issues when used excessively.

 ## Group or Ungroup Rows and Columns

-Rows and columns can be grouped or ungrouped to summarize the data.
-The following code snippet shows how rows and columns can be grouped or ungrouped.
+Rows and columns can be grouped or ungrouped to summarize the data, which is given in the following code snippet.

 {% tabs %}
 {% highlight c# %}